What's All This Then?

 Thanks for visiting.
 If browsing around here while at work has had a negative effect on your productivity we're sorry but imagine what it's done to ours.
 [Hide]

-There's something for everyone in the Spring Exhibitions at our Museum of Online Museums.
-For example, the image above is from X-Ray Delta One's fabulous collection of scans on Flickr.
+There's something for everyone in our Museum of Online Museums.
 Like most cultural institutions, The MoOM needs the support of the community to survive.
 Well, not really, since we don't have a building or a staff or even those cheap little round colored badges that you hook on your collar when you attend...
 We do however have a new version of The MoOM Mug, which is available exclusively to benefactors.

-As you probably have noticed over the last ten years, we're a bit of obsessed with the films of Stanley Kubrick.
-Check this sweet collection of behind-the-scenes photos from the set of 2001 and find tons more in our big, messy archive of Kubrickian links.
+As you probably have noticed over the last fifteen years, we're a bit of obsessed with the films of Stanley Kubrick.
+Check this sweet collection of behind-the-scenes photos from the set of 2001 and find tons more stuff in our big, messy archive of Kubrickian links.

 A list of all the brilliant people who have helped us by guest editing Fresh Signals can be found here.